Table of Contents

 One of the most concerning facts about student data privacy is the lack of awareness among parents about the laws that protect children from predatory activity or the different forms of digital marketing.

-When asked about FERPA and other privacy laws, parents had no idea of their existence.
-Although parents play a huge role in protecting their children from any sort of threat to their privacy data, teachers are also key figures in protecting student data privacy.
+When asked about FERPA and other privacy laws, parents did not know their existence.
+Although parents play a huge role in protecting their children from any threat to their privacy data, teachers are also key figures in protecting student data privacy.

-Districts are putting efforts into educating teachers on following the best practices for student data privacy protection, however, the progress remains slow.
+Districts are educating teachers on following the best practices for student data privacy protection.
+However, the progress remains slow.

 The Chief Technology Officer for the California Elementary School District, Antonio Romayor, explains how the lack of awareness of the complexities of student data privacy can lead to serious issues for educational institutions.
 For example, a school employee that uses their personal laptop on a public network while accessing the district’s data could lead to a data breach due to an unsuspecting virus or malware.
 Another example could be the risk of stolen data when parents or students share their log-in information with identifiable data via a text message.

 Romayor is actively creating resources to ensure those district employees are aware of the privacy policies and practices.
-He is also ensuring that families are aware of federal and state laws on student data privacy by sending letters to them in multiple languages.
+He also ensures that families know federal and state laws on student data privacy by sending letters to them in multiple languages.

-The executive director responsible for I.T. in education in the state of California, Andrea Bennett, is also in favor of sending parents as much information as possible via post.
+Andrea Bennett, the executive director responsible for I.T. in education in California, is also in favor of sending parents as much information as possible via post.
 This is because some parents who do not have active internet connections or do not check the school websites or social media platforms to keep updated might be in the shadows of privacy concerns.

-In Maryland, parents have already been protesting against the school system for the past few years as they want the schools to shed some light on the contract they signed with Google, especially pertaining to student data.
+In Maryland, parents have already been protesting against the school system for the past few years as they want the schools to shed some light on the contract they signed with Google, especially about student data.

 Concerned parents in Maryland banded together and wrote a letter to the district stating that the lockdown in the state is now converting droplets of information into virtual firehouses as more students spend time in front of their screens at home without teacher oversight.